Parks & Recreation

 How many boat ramps does Ray Wayside Park have?

-Ray Wayside Park features multiple concrete boat ramps that provide access to the Ocklawaha River system.
-The ramps accommodate a variety of watercraft and are a primary draw for boaters throughout Marion County.
+Ray Wayside Park has two concrete boat ramps that provide access to the Ocklawaha River system, plus a separate chute for kayak and paddleboard launching.
+The dock includes a lower-step section for getting in and out of kayaks and canoes more easily.
 Trailer parking is available near the launch area.

 What kind of fishing is available at Ray Wayside Park?

-Ray Wayside Park offers excellent bank fishing along the Ocklawaha River.
-Anglers can target largemouth bass, bluegill, catfish, crappie (speckled perch), and other freshwater species.
-A valid Florida fishing license is required for anglers age 16 and older.
+Bank fishing is permitted along the Ocklawaha River — anglers target largemouth bass, bluegill, catfish, and crappie (speckled perch).
+NOTE: fishing is allowed from the bank but not from the dock itself.
+A valid Florida freshwater fishing license is required for anglers age 16 and older.

 What amenities and facilities are at Ray Wayside Park?